Skip to main content

 7. When you are satisfied with the attribute mapping, click Create to onboard the new Active Directory context table.
 A success message is displayed.

-Click Go to Overview to return to the Overview tab that lists all the context tables currently available.
+8. Click Go to Overview to return to the Overview tab that lists all the context tables currently available.
 The new context table should appear in the list.
-When you open the table, it displays the user objects processed from the source Site Collector (it does not include asset objects).
+When you open the table, it displays the user or device objects processed from the source Site Collector.